Jeannette98/COA-Take-home-Challenge/README.md

 Given an array of integers and a target sum, determine if there exists a contiguous subarray within the array that sums up to the target.
 Return true if such a subarray exists, otherwise return false.

 To run this challenge:
-1. Navigate to the `codingChallenge` folder.
+1. Navigate to the `Challenges` folder.
 2. Run `node arrayMap` in your terminal to execute the contiguous subarray sum challenge.

 ### Part 2: String Transformation (JavaScript)